Efficient Discriminative Joint Encoders for Large Scale Vision-Language Reranking: Experiments

 \subsection{Ablation Studies}

 We conduct a series of ablation experiments to assess the robustness of \architecture, isolating the contributions of different design choices.

-We first analyze how varying the number of compressed tokens affects retrieval performance.
+We begin by analyzing how varying the number of compressed tokens affects retrieval performance.
 Specifically, we evaluate Flickr30k zero-shot image retrieval using $\{32, 64, 128, 256\}$ target tokens in the token-compression adapter (\cref{fig:compression_ablation}).
 As expected, increasing the number of tokens yields better performance, with a clear gap between the heavily compressed $32$-token variant and the uncompressed "local" variant ($576$ tokens).
 Notably, $64$ tokens strike an attractive balance between efficiency and retrieval quality.
+We additionally compare against simpler token-reduction strategies, providing alternative baselines to the proposed adapter; see \cref{app:token_compression_baselines} for details.

+Next, we examine the sensitivity of \architecture to the size of the re-ranked pool $k$.
+Larger pools increase the likelihood of including relevant candidates but also introduce more distractors.
+It is therefore important to test the robustness of the re-ranker to different pool sizes and evaluate its tolerance to noise.
+We measure zero-shot retrieval under Recall@$\{1, 5, 10\}$ across varying pool sizes for both the local and 64-token variants (\cref{fig:re-ranking_pool_size}).
+Results remain stable: while individual metrics fluctuate slightly, overall retrieval performance is consistent.

+Finally, we ablate the pre-training objectives introduced in \cref{sec:training}.
+For the local variant, we compare: (i) optimizing image–text matching (ITM) alone, (ii) ITM combined with masked language modeling (MLM), and (iii) the full objective that further adds text-embedding recovery.
+Each auxiliary loss contributes positively, with the full objective delivering the strongest results.
+We further evaluate the impact of local-to-compressed knowledge distillation, which provides further gains for compressed variants by transferring discriminative capacity from the local model.
+We also investigate cross-model negative selection to understand how \architecture behaves under different vision-encoder geometries.
+We refer the reader to \cref{app:additional_ablations} and \cref{app:cross_model_mining} for more details.